IT Park Uzbekistan: Competitions and incubation

-IT Park organizes annual competitions, such as President Tech Award with a $1M prize fund, to identify and nurture promising startups.
+IT Park Uzbekistan organizes annual competitions, such as President Tech Award with a $1M prize fund, to identify and nurture promising startups.
 Winners receive funding, mentorship, and access to incubation facilities.

 Acceleration programs

 Startups participate in structured programs providing business development training, market validation, and exposure to investors.
 Collaborative branding with organizations like Astana Hub enhances their global visibility and appeal.

 TumarisTech Central Asia

 TumarisTech Central Asia, launched in 2019, offers two acceleration programs, a business analytics school, and community.
 It is focused on supporting entrepreneurship and women in the technology sector.

 Plug and Play

 In 2022, IT Park became a co-founding partner of Plug and Play in Uzbekistan, an office connecting Asia and Europe.

 Partnerships with Alchemist Accelerator, Draper University

 IT Park has signed 34 agreements with global institutions, including StartX (Stanford), the Legatum Center for Development and Entrepreneurship (MIT), Alchemist Accelerator, and others, to develop international collaboration.